Law of Brazil

 The law of Brazil is based on statutes and, partly and more recently, a mechanism called súmulas vinculantes.
-It derives mainly from the civil law systems of European countries, particularly Portugal, the Napoleonic Code and the Germanic law.
+It derives mainly from the European civil law systems, particularly the Portuguese, the Napoleonic French and the German (especially the German Civil Code).

 There are many codified statutes in force in Brazil.
 The current Federal Constitution, created on October 5, 1988, is the supreme law of the country.
 This Constitution has been amended many times.
-Other important federal law documents in the country include the Civil Code, the Penal Code, the Commercial Code, the National Tributary Code, the Consolidation of Labor Laws, the Customer Defense Code, the Civil Procedures Code and the Criminal Procedures Code.
+Other important federal law documents in the country include the Civil Code, the Penal Code, the Commercial Code, the National Tax Code, the Consolidation of Labor Laws, the Customer Defense Code, the Code of Civil Procedure, and the Code of Criminal Procedure.

 Division of powers

 Brazil's laws are run by the executive, judiciary and legislative branches.
 In these branches, the President of Brazil is in charge of the executive branch.
 The judiciary branch is made up of the Superior Court of Justice and the Supreme Federal Court.
 Brazil's legislative branch encompasses the National Congress of Brazil.